International Crisis Group: Offices

 Crisis Group is headquartered in Brussels, with advocacy offices in Washington DC, New York and London.
-Other legally registered offices are based in Bogota, Colombia; Dakar, Senegal; Istanbul, Turkey; and Nairobi, Kenya.

-As of June 2018, Crisis Group has a presence in Abu Dhabi, Abuja, Bangkok, Beirut, Caracas, Gaza City, Guatemala City, Hong Kong, Jerusalem, Johannesburg, Juba, Kabul, Kiev, Mexico City, Mogadishu, Rabat, Tbilisi, Toronto, Tunis and Yangon.

 Board of trustees

-Robert Malley, who previously served in the Obama administration as a senior adviser, became president and CEO of ICG in January 2018.
-His predecessors in the position include former UN Under-Secretary-General for Peacekeeping Operations Jean-Marie Guéhenno, former UN High Commissioner for Human Rights and Justice of the Supreme Court of Canada Louise Arbour, and former Foreign Minister of Australia Gareth Evans.
-Malley had his ties to the Obama electoral campaign severed in May 2008, when it became public that Malley had been in discussions with the militant Palestinian group Hamas, listed by the U.S. State Department as a terrorist organisation.
+As of September 2023, Crisis Group Board of Trustees has 44 members.
+Frank Giustra, founder of the Giustra Foundation and Acceso, became co-chair in 2020, and Susana Malcorra, former Foreign Minister of Argentina and former Chef de Cabinet of the UN Secretary-General, joined him as co-chair in 2021.

-The board of trustees is chaired by Mark Malloch Brown, former UN Deputy Secretary-General and Administrator of the United Nations Development Programme.
-The Vice-Chair of the Board is Ayo Obe, lawyer, columnist and TV presenter from Nigeria.
+Previously, the board was chaired by Mark Malloch Brown, former UN Deputy Secretary-General and Administrator of the United Nations Development Programme.
 Past board members have included Sandy Berger and Stephen Solarz.
-Chairmen emeritus are Martti Ahtisaari and Gareth Evans.
+Chairmen emeritus are Martti Ahtisaari, George J. Mitchell and Thomas R. Pickering.

+Gareth Evans remained President Emeritus as of 2023.

 Awards

 Crisis Group's "In Pursuit of Peace Award” was established in 2005, and is associated with a gala event in New York City.
 Recipients include U.S. Presidents Bill Clinton and George H.W.
 Bush, Hillary Clinton, former Brazilian President Lula da Silva, Nobel Peace Prize laureates Martti Ahtisaari and Ellen Johnson Sirleaf, and financier and philanthropist George Soros.

 Recipients for 2018 included Frank Giustra, founder of the Radcliffe Foundation and a prolific entrepreneur and financier, and H.R.H.
 Prince Zeid Raad Al Hussein, UN High Commissioner for Human Rights and the Olympic Refugee and Paralympic Teams.